MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/7-clean-up-environment.md

 To delete the project:

-1. In Azure DevOps, navigate to your project.
+1. In Azure DevOps, go to your project.
 Earlier, we recommended that you name this project **Space Game - web - Functional tests**.
 1. Select the gear icon next to the project name.

     The icon might not appear until you move your mouse over that area.